-The farm management deposits (FMD) scheme is designed to enable primary producers to deal with uneven income flows by making deposits during prosperous years and withdrawals during less prosperous years.
+The farm management deposits (FMD) scheme is designed to enable primary producers to deal with uneven income flows by making deposits during prosperous years and receiving repayments during less prosperous years.

 Subject to certain conditions, deposits are deductible in the year in which they are made.
-If you withdraw any deposits that you have previously claimed as a tax deduction, the withdrawals are treated as assessable income in the year in which they are made.
-Amounts that are withdrawn within 12 months of deposit do not receive concessional treatment unless the exceptional circumstances provisions apply (see below).
+If any deposits that you have previously claimed as a tax deduction are repaid, the repayments are treated as assessable income in the year in which they are made.
+Amounts that are repaid within 12 months of deposit do not receive concessional treatment unless the repayment is due to an exceptional circumstance or natural disaster (see below).